 .
 The ADRK wants their Rottweiler to be compatible for use as companion dogs, guide dogs for the blind and or disabled, security dogs, working dogs, and family dogs.
 That is why they have such strict guidelines where temperament is concerned.
 They want the Rotty to be a perfect companion or bombproof working dog.

 The ADRK has a very strict no docking rule

 .
 They will not consider a dog an ADRK recognised Rottweiler if they have a docked tail.

 Tail docking is the intentional removal of the animal’s tail, which is generally done by snipping off the tail with surgical scissors, or by using a special band to cut off the blood flow, causing the tail to fall off.

 The American Rottweiler

 The American Rottweiler is a breed of Rottweiler that’s origin is based in America.
-So the American Rottweiler was born in America, not in Germany.
+So the American Rottweiler was born in America